Soil, Yield and Biodiversity Tests Project

 Download the files at the bottom of this page.

-The Association is identifying and developing a number of simple tests which can be used by researchers and practitioners throughout the world.
+We identified and developed a number of simple tests which can be used by researchers and practitioners throughout the world.
 These include tests for measuring biodiversity, soil quality and cropping.

 1. provide growers with a simple agro-ecological measuring toolkit that will help them understand their system – what is working, what needs more attention;